mdahfienon/mathiasdahfienon.github.io/_pages/about.md

 <i class="fa fa-graduation-cap" aria-hidden="true"></i> BSc in Mathematics, KU Leuven, 2014-2017

 ## News
+<i class="fa fa-info-circle" aria-hidden="true"></i> Our new working paper, co-authored with Karim Barigou (UCLouvain) and Torsten Kleinow (UvA), is now available: "<i>Granular mortality modeling with temperature and epidemic shocks: a three-state regime-switching approach
+</i>".
+You can read it on <a href="https://arxiv.org/abs/2503.04568">arXiv</a>.

 <i class="fa fa-info-circle" aria-hidden="true"></i> As of September 1, 2024 I have started as a postdoctoral researcher at the Research Centre for Longevity Risk of the University of Amsterdam.

 <i class="fa fa-info-circle" aria-hidden="true"></i> Our new working paper, co-authored with Katrien Antonio (KUL, UvA) and Torsten Kleinow (UvA), is now available: "<i>The short-term association between environmental variables and mortality: evidence from Europe</i>".
 You can read it on <a href="https://arxiv.org/abs/2405.18020">arXiv</a>.